-Salt isn’t only good for your throat, the rest of the mouth can benefit from it as well.
-Salt is a good, although painful way, to treat canker sores.
+Salt isn’t only good for your throat.
+The rest of the mouth can benefit from it as well.
+Salt is good, although painful way, to treat canker sores.

-Salt can also be used to treat painful bacterial infections like trench mouth.
+Salt can also treat painful bacterial infections like trenching the mouth.
 Trench mouth, named after the condition suffered by many World War I soldiers who could not get access to dental treatment in the trenches of Europe, can cause ulcers in the gums.

 Trench mouth can be soothed using a salt water rinse.
-Mixing 1/2 teaspoon of salt mixed with 1 cup of warm water helps reduce swelling and soothe sore gums.
+Mixing 1/2 teaspoon salt with 1 cup warm water helps reduce swelling and soothe sore gums.

-Did you know that salt can be used in place of toothpaste as well?
+Did you know that salt can also be used in place of toothpaste?
 Humans cleaned their teeth with salt during the pre-toothpaste days.
-However, you should also be careful how much salt you use for this purpose as too much salt can also be too abrasive and damage your teeth.
+However, it would be best if you also were careful how much salt you use for this purpose, as too much salt can be too abrasive and damage your teeth.

-As a preventive oral hygiene measure, and also to remove plaque, whiten teeth, and keep the gums healthy, you can clean teeth with a mixture of 1/4 teaspoon each of salt and baking soda in 1 qt. of warm water.
+As a preventive oral hygiene measure, remove plaque, whiten teeth, and keep the gums healthy; you can clean teeth with a mixture of 1/4 teaspoon each of salt and baking soda in 1 qt. of warm water.